StarkArk/ScrapingMars_Splinter_BeautifulSoup/README.md

 Web-scraping and Data Analysis project using Splinter, BeautifulSoup, and Pandas.

-Using NASA Mars website data.
+NASA Mars website data provided by UCB extension.